Chainsaw Man (TV series): Production and release

 In December 2020, it was announced that the manga would be adapted into an anime by the studio MAPPA.
 The theatrical presentation at Jump Festa '21, as part of the online theatrical presentations of Jump Studio, took place from December 19–20, 2020.

 The first trailer for the anime was presented during the "MAPPA Stage 2021" – 10th Anniversary event, held on June 27, 2021.
-The series was broadcast on TV Tokyo and other networks from October 12 to December 28, 2022.
+The series was broadcast on TV Tokyo and its TXN affiliates from October 12 to December 28, 2022, with several non-affiliate networks following weeks later.

-Regarding the adaptation of the series, Fujimoto stated that he talked to the people handling it and he was comfortable leaving things to them.
-When the anime series was officially announced, Fujimoto commented, "Chainsaw Man is like a copycat of Dorohedoro and Jujutsu Kaisen, and the studio of Dorohedoro and Jujutsu Kaisen will produce its anime!?
+Regarding the adaptation of the series, Fujimoto stated that he talked to the people handling it and was comfortable leaving things to them.
+When the anime adaptation was officially announced, Fujimoto commented, "Chainsaw Man is like a copycat of Dorohedoro and Jujutsu Kaisen, and the studio of Dorohedoro and Jujutsu Kaisen will produce its anime!?
 I have nothing to say!
 Please do it!"
 According to the manga's editor, Shihei Lin, Fujimoto is heavily involved in the production of the anime series, stating, "Fujimoto-san has seen all the Chainsaw Mans pitch documents, story structure, scripts, and even the storyboards.
 He has continued to be in close contact with MAPPA's anime team."
 MAPPA producer, Makoto Kimura, also commented that Fujimoto involvement extended to the casting, planning, and music, because the staff wanted the anime to capture as much of the manga's original vision as possible, including the violence and gore.
-MAPPA approached Shueisha with the pitch for the project.
+MAPPA approached Shueisha with the pitch to adapt the manga into an anime.

 Film

-On December 17, 2023, at the Jump Festa '24 event, an anime film entitled Chainsaw Man – The Movie: Reze Arc (劇場版 チェンソーマン レゼ篇, Gekijō-ban Chensō Man Reze-hen), was announced.
-The staff and cast reprising their roles, while Tatsuya Yoshihara served as the director.
-The film is a direct sequel to the series, and covers the events of "Reze" arc.
-The film was distributed in Japan by Toho, and premiered on September 19, 2025.
+At the Jump Festa '24 event in December 2023, an anime film entitled Chainsaw Man – The Movie: Reze Arc (劇場版 チェンソーマン レゼ篇, Gekijō-ban Chensō Man: Reze-hen), was announced.
+Most staff and cast reprised their roles, while Tatsuya Yoshihara replaced Ryū Nakayama as director on the film.
+The film is a direct sequel to the television series, and covers the events of the "Reze" arc from the manga.
+It was distributed by Toho and premiered in Japan on September 19, 2025.

+Sequel

+At the Jump Festa '26 event in December 2025, an anime sequel, Chainsaw Man – Assassins Arc (チェンソーマン 刺客篇, Chensō Man: Shikaku-hen), was announced.
+Its release format was not revealed.
+On June 19, 2026, It was revealed that the series staff and Tatsuya Yoshihara, the film's director, will return to reprise their roles in the anime.

 Music

 The music of the series was composed by Kensuke Ushio.
 The first soundtrack EP (for episodes 1–3), was released on October 26, 2022; the second EP (for episodes 4–7) was released on November 23; and the third EP (for episodes 8–12) was released on December 28.
-The original soundtrack album, Chainsaw Man Original Sound track Complete Edition - chainsaw edge fragments -, was released on January 23, 2023.
-The opening theme song is "Kick Back" by Kenshi Yonezu, while each episode features a different ending theme song.
-(Note: The twelve ending theme songs in alphabetical order:
+The original soundtrack album, Chainsaw Man Original Soundtrack Complete Edition: Chainsaw Edge Fragments, was released on January 23, 2023.
+The opening theme song is "Kick Back", performed by Kenshi Yonezu, while each episode features a different ending theme song.